VIRTUAL-K4MI-CLUB/Master/owo/posterz.md

 - Poster must follow VRChat TOS.

 - Poster must not have any symbols that could be represented as political/racist/anti-lgbtq+.

+- Meme posters or avatars WILL NOT be tolerated or permitted.

 # - Posters will be added to worlds as soon as they are verified.
 # - worlds are updated every Saturday.